RaquelGoF/personalwebsite-hugo/content/project/star-fields/index.md

     name: Follow
     url: https://twitter.com/georgecushen
 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: Image of a galaxy taken by Raquel Gonzalez-Farina using a telescope at the Astrophysical Institute of the Canary Islands.
   focal_point: Smart
 url_code: ""
 ---